 Dorothea Beane, Professor of Law

-• City and county attorneys' offices in Tampa Bay.
+• City and county attorneys' offices in Tampa Bay, Pinellas County, Clearwater, and with the St. Petersburg Police Department.
 Because some placement locations for this program alternate their participation, students should understand that the list of placement locations on the online application system are merely a representative sample.

 • Classroom component; and

 • Successful completion of all first-year required courses;

 • Tampa City Attorney's Office requires a background check and drug screening.

 • Submit a completed application by the appropriate deadline (for more information, see www.law.stetson.edu/clinics); and

 • Timely submit additional documentation as required for this program.
 (Students are notified of additional requirements after applying and being provisionally placed in the program.)